 What our needs Drugs: Alcohol: assessments said we should focus on The potential expansion of the multiple disadvantage outreach team and/ or remodelling of the existing North Yorkshire Horizons service offer, to create more capacity for outreach-based support.
-Utilise examples of best practice and latest research from other areas to address the issue of alcohol harm locally What we will focus on: Collaborative approace places in North Yorksl thes to addressing substance use in particular nire. piscoo in riorar roma.
+Utilise examples of best practice and latest research from other areas to address the issue of alcohol harm locally What we will focus on: Collaborative approact places in North Yorksl hes to addressing substance use in particular nire.